norbert-acedanski/norbert-acedanski/README.md

 ### Hi there, I'm Norbert

 ## I'm a QA Engineer, Roboticist and I program for fun in Python.
+Professionally I create Automation tests using Python + Selenium.

 - Currently, working on 4 projects: Supernatural Guide, Ciphers, Piano pieces list preparation and Family Tree graph
 - 2024 Goals: Contribute more and create some awsome projects